ILLIXR/HOTlab/README.md

     make all
     make jetson

-Make all is compiling using SM75 architecture, while jetson is using SM70 architecture.
+`make all` compiles for the SM75 architecture, while `make jetson` compiles for SM70.
 To run this code on a older NVIDIA GPU,  please change the SM architecture accordingly.

-To run our modified hologram code,
+To run our modified hologram code:

     ./hologram

-To run the original hologram code.
+To run the original hologram code:

     ./goldenHologram